Campaigns & Communications Group

-Political Work
+Political work

 In the Wran-Unsworth Government, Hawker was a senior advisor to Frank Walker, Attorney-General and Minister for Housing from 1982 to 1988.

-From 1988 to 1997, Hawker was Chief of Staff to Bob Carr MP, while Carr was Opposition Leader from 1988 to 1995 and Premier from 1995 to 1997.
+From 1988 to 1997, Hawker was chief of staff to Bob Carr, while Carr was Opposition Leader from 1988 to 1995 and Premier from 1995 to 1997.

-While Labor was in Opposition in New South Wales under Carr, Hawker is credited with uncovering many scandals of the Greiner Fahey period including the Community Polling affair, a covert Liberal fundraising operation which funded phoney independent candidates in the 1988 state election.
+While Labor was in Opposition in New South Wales under Carr, Hawker is credited with uncovering many scandals of the Greiner-Fahey period including the Community Polling affair, a covert Liberal fundraising operation which funded phoney independent candidates in the 1988 state election.
 Hawker is also credited with uncovering scandals and controversies involving former Coalition MPs including Wal Murray, Matt Singleton, Phillip Smiles, Tony Packard, Neil Pickard and Barry Morris.

 These and other controversies became part of Labor's campaign against the NSW Coalition Government and contributed significantly to Labor winning office in 1995.

-In 1997, Hawker and David Britton resigned from their positions as Chief of Staff and Chief of Communications, respectively, to start Hawker Britton.
+In 1997, Hawker and David Britton resigned from their positions as Chief of Staff and Chief of Communications, respectively, to start the government relations and lobbying firm Hawker Britton.
 When asked to comment about Hawker's resignation, Bob Carr joked, "After all nine years is a long time to spend in a political office."

 Hawker has had a central role in Labor Party campaigns in all States, the Northern Territory and the Commonwealth, since 1997.
 Between 1998 and 2007 the Labor Party won every State and Territory election it contested.
-Hawker was at the centre of a decade of success for Labor in State and Territory elections.
+Hawker was at the center of a decade of success for Labor in State and Territory elections.
 Between 1998 and 2007 Labor won every State and Territory election it contested.
 Hawker has also provided advice on campaigns in Greece and New Zealand.

-Columnist Piers Akerman described Hawker's role in this way: "This model, labelled the Hawker Britton approach by some conservatives, was first trialled successfully by the young Bruce Hawker when he was former NSW premier Bob Carr's chief of staff.
-It has been adopted by Labor in every state and federally since Hawker, and Carr's former senior adviser David Britton, left Carr's office in 1997 to form the eponymous political consultancy".
+Columnist Piers Akerman described Hawker's role in this way: "This model, labelled the Hawker Britton approach by some conservatives, was first trialed successfully by the young Bruce Hawker when he was former NSW premier Bob Carr's chief of staff.
+It has been adopted by Labor in every state and federally since Hawker, and Carr's former senior advisor David Britton, left Carr's office in 1997 to form the eponymous political consultancy".
 The columnist criticised the approach in these terms: "The Hawker Britton approach is about spin, not substance".

-Hawker has been referred to as a stalwart of Labor campaigning and described by former South Australian Premier, Mike Rann as "the greatest political strategist in Australia."
+Hawker has been referred to as a stalwart of Labor campaigning and described by a former South Australian Premier, Mike Rann, as "the greatest political strategist in Australia."

 When he was Health Minister, current Federal Opposition Leader Tony Abbott described Hawker and Hawker Britton as "dirty tricks merchants", while former Prime Minister John Howard compared Hawker Britton to Liberal Party strategists Crosby Textor, saying "Hawker Britton would leave them (Crosby Textor) for dead."